National Institute for Pharmaceutical Technology & Education: Pharmaceutical manufacturing challenge

 Manufacturing is a critical step in the chain of very complex events before a drug reaches the pharmacy shelves.
 When that critical link is broken, it opens the door for something like the heparin crisis.
 And heparin may just be the tip of the iceberg.
 The ultimate answer is not costly inspections of foreign manufacturing sites.
 If that remains the answer, the U.S. Food and Drug Administration (FDA) will need a lot more resources and millions of dollars from the United States Congress to ensure that all drugs and drug components manufactured in foreign countries are safe and effective.
 Our goal should be to improve the quality of pharmaceutical manufacturing such that drugs can be produced safely and cost-effectively no matter where they are produced.
 We need to build in manufacturing quality with front-end design – not back-end inspection.
 If the U.S. wants to increase medication safety and reduce the cost of drugs, it must invest in the basic science of drug development and manufacturing.

 The public/private partnership model for drug discovery (known as the NIH Roadmap) shows success by spurring advances with strong basic science research investment.
 Between 1999 and 2006, research and development investments in the United States grew 5 times the initial investment while in Europe it grew 2.9 times.
 However, since 2006 Asia has markedly outpaced the U.S. in the opening of new research sites for pharmaceuticals.

 Research agenda

-NIPTE's goal is to increase science and engineering-based understanding of this area such that novel state-of-the-art technologies can be developed and science-based regulations can be implemented.
+NIPTE's goal is to increase science and engineering-based understanding of this area such that new technologies can be developed and science-based regulations can be implemented.
 These technologies will also enable new drug discoveries to be brought to market faster with less variability, higher predictability of performance and at a significantly lower cost.

 NIPTE's research agenda is to conduct fundamental and basic research that will: